 Economic Growth and Development

 Welcome to Econ 6470.
 This page links you to the up to date and frequently updated course calendar with links to lecture notes and assignments.
 See the home page of this web page for my office hours, always confirm appointments by email firstname.lastname@example.org the day of and the day before, as a Chair’s schedule is very unpredictable.
 My office is in Dealy Hall 527E.
 Check E530 Dealy just before and after class.
 A special topic this year is the so-called elephant global growth incidence curve and showing the rise of a new world middle class (the back of the elephant) and the much slower rise in the incomes of the OECD middle class combined with a sharp increase in the incomes of the top 1% (the trunk).
 Even more dramatic is fall in global poverty to under 10% in 2015 ($1/1.25/1.38 and now $1.90/day poverty measure in 2011 PPP prices, of course).
 It is impossible to predict how the future will view our era but the recent “miracle” growth rates in developing countries is certainly among remarkable accomplishments of our generation.
 Since the late 1990s when first Asia then Latin America and Africa all grew at over 5% annually, with China growing at twice that rate.
-This created the “Elephant” growth incidence curve, which has its ups and downs, but is certainly a welcome sight for development economists.
-We have certainly made a few errors, but MDG era certainly validates growth and development’s “grand pursuit” boast… PWt 9.0 TFP Data WEO April 2017 Barro & Sala-i-Martin Chapt 2 see p 64 Jones 2nd ed Chapter 5 Jones 2nd ed Chapter 8
+This created the “Elephant” growth incidence curve, certainly a welcome sight for development economists. he 2000-2015 MDGs era largely validates growth and development driven by globalization, development economics in particular remains a “grand pursuit” … PWt 9.0 TFP Data WEO October 2017 Final Exam Review 2106v5 Barro & Sala-i-Martin Chapt 2 see p 64 Jones 2nd ed Chapter 5 Do Insitutions Cause Growth Jones 2nd ed Chapter 8

 Agénor, Pierre-Richard (2004) Economics of Adjustment and Growth, 2nd ed (HUP) 0674015789